GabrielTellez/langesim_optim/README.md

 # Langevin Simulations Optimizer

 A Python library for running differentiable Langevin simulations of a Brownian particle subjected to time-dependent potentials with trainable parameters.
 This library enables optimization of equilibration time and work through gradient-based methods.
+For details see:
+D. Rengifo, G Téllez, [A machine learning approach to fast thermal equilibration](https://arxiv.org/abs/2504.08080)

 ## Features